 Duke is also a regular contributor to Lokkal, an on-line magazine for ex-pats living in Mexico.
 He recently published Living and Dying with Dogs, Turbo Edition and is working on a compilation of his short stories.

 In the words of Rabindranath Tagore, “While God waits for His temple to be built of love, men bring stones.”
 And that’s all she has to say about the dreary state of the world.

 Jan is currently working on the second edition Flipka.
 Eventually she may get around to republishing the other two.
 Who knows?
 She is a frequent contributor to JT Twissel, a blog which can be viewed by her mother.
 Well, most of the time.

 Aaron Louis Asselstine

 From roofing to road kill removal to cleaning toilets at national banks; Aaron has done what it takes to keep the wolf from the door.
-(Someone should tell him that dodgy novels have no effect on the wolf.)
+Someone should probably tell him that proverbial wolves give no quarter to lowly writers.

 Kari is an Arizona native who has found a home in the pacific northwest among the rhododendron, the rain and the antifa punks.
 When life gives her lemons, she makes bitter words.

 You can read more of Kari’s work on her website.